Romania Medical Insurance

 Due to the standards of healthcare being lower in Romania than that which expatriates from developed countries may be used to, Pacific Prime highly recommends that all travellers to the country obtain a comprehensive Romania health insurance plan.
 As many Romanian citizens travel overseas to receive medical treatment, it is advisable that any insurance plan purchased within the country offer an emergency evacuation benefit.

 If you are planning travel to Romania, Pacific Prime can assist with your international travel health insurance needs.
 Our experienced teams worldwide would be pleased to provide a no-cost consultation on available insurance options, whether you are travelling solo, with your family or with any type of tour group.
 Our policies cover a wide range of medical services including: dental, maternity, specialist consultation, transportation, inpatient services and more.
-Don’t hesitate to contact a Pacific Prime adviser today for further expatriate health insurance details and or a free Romania medical insurance consultation.
+Don’t hesitate to contact a Pacific Prime advisor today for further health insurance details and or a free Romania medical insurance consultation.